mjansson/mdns/README.md

 ### Service

-To listen for incoming DNS-SD requests and mDNS queries the socket can be opened/setup on the default interface by passing 0 as socket address in the call to the socket open/setup functions (the socket will recieve data from all network interfaces).
+To listen for incoming DNS-SD requests and mDNS queries the socket can be opened/setup on the default interface by passing 0 as socket address in the call to the socket open/setup functions (the socket will receive data from all network interfaces).
 Then call `mdns_socket_listen` either on notification of incoming data, or by setting blocking mode and calling `mdns_socket_listen` to block until data is available and parsed.

 The entry type passed to the callback will be `MDNS_ENTRYTYPE_QUESTION` and record type `MDNS_RECORDTYPE_PTR`.
 Use the `mdns_record_parse_ptr` function to get the name string of the service record that was asked for.